diskerror/Max/README.md

 iir~
 ------
-This will do a IIR or recursive filter based on an input list of float or double precision coefficients.
+This will do a IIR or recursive convolution based on an input list of float or double precision coefficients.
 Coefficients can be in one of two orders, either "aabab…" or "aaa…bb…".
 Handles both 32- and 64-bit MSP streams.